Harsha-348/Sort_-_Search/README.md

 -----------------------------------------------------( Binary search )--------------------------------------------

+- It is an optimised searching algorithm
 - It is used on the sorted array.
 - It is fast than the linear search.
-- In Binary search, we will find the middle element and divide array in to by lower and upper bounds till the element is found.
+- In Binary search, we will find the middle element and divide array in to by lower and upper bounds.

      - Time complexity is O(log n)
      - space complexity is O(1)